Today I want to teach you about a unique strategy you can use on one of my favorite long-term investments – The Dogs of the Dow.

 Before I get to the options strategy, let me give you a little background on the Dogs of the Dow.

-The Dogs of the Dow is a simple strategy that has outperformed the Dow over the last 90 years.
+The Dogs of the Dow is a simple group of stocks that has outperformed the Dow over the last 90 years.

 Pick the 10 highest-yielding stocks out of the 30 Dow stocks, and equally weight the stocks within your portfolio.
-After the initial setup, all you will need to do is adjust the Dogs stock portfolio annually and of course, reap the rewards.
+After the initial set-up, all you will need to do is adjust the portfolio annually and of course, reap the rewards.
 Historically, the Dogs of the Dow strategy has outperformed the larger Dow by approximately 3% a year.

 It doesn’t get any simpler, right?

 One of the key attractions of using the conservative strategy is that it requires very little time doing research.
 Simply take the 10 highest-yielding Dow Industrial stocks at the start of the year or any other period, for that matter and invest an equal sum in each stock.
 Then, 12 months later, the whole process starts over.
 Oftentimes, most of the stocks will remain on the list from one year to the next, simplifying things from an accounting perspective (no gains/losses to report) and also helping to lower commission costs.